TedHusted/awake/awake.md/awake.md

 Marquez looks around the room before continuing, “Let’s start with DHS. — Dr. Hammond, what are the key data points you pulled from Ruby today?”

-Each department gives their report in turn, and outlines one or two topics that they expect Nexus will select for the brief.
+Each department gives its report, and outlines one or two topics that they expect Nexus to select for the brief.
 Federal regulations require meaningful human control of all agency AI assistants.
 Asking the trainers to predict the topics Nexus will include is an important element of AI accountability.

 Noah is the last trainer to report.
 He introduces Liam and makes their report.

 “Thank you, Dr. Harper.
 Welcome aboard, Dr. O’Neill.”

-She presses a button on her tablet and swivels in her chair to view the large view screen that covers one wall of the meeting room.
+She presses a button on her tablet.
+Then, she swivels in her chair to view the large view screen spanning one wall of the meeting room.

 “Nexus, present today’s briefing.”

 The presentation takes the form of a newscast, which is the template preferred by the last two administrations.
 The anchor is an AI generated composite of popular newscasters, past and present.
 The effect is both eery and strangely comforting.

 The AI-generated anchor leans forward slightly, her voice, rich and measured.
 The pauses between segments feel calculated, almost human — but not quite.
-It’s easy to forget you aren’t watching a natural person until you notice the perfectly even cadence, absence of hesitations, and some subtle errors.
+It’s easy to forget you’re not watching a natural person until you notice the perfectly even cadence, absence of hesitations, and some other subtle errors.

 Selected topics include graphics, animations, and video segments that emphasize key points.
 After each segment, the newscaster pauses, in case more information is required.
 POTUS often asks followup questions during the brief.
 Nexus is also linked to the president’s phone in case there are followup questions between briefings.